 Let’s look at these separately.

-COLA for Retirement Pay, VA Disability Benefits, & Social Security Benefits
+COLA for Social Security Benefits, Military Retirement Pay, and VA Disability Benefits

-The Cost of Living Adjustment rate used by the Social Security Administration affects military retirement pay, VA disability compensation, and several other types of government compensation.
+The Cost of Living Adjustment rate used by the Social Security Administration is often used by other government agencies for pension and other types of compensation increases.
+Examples include military retirement pay, VA disability compensation, the FERS retirement system, and several other types of government compensation.

 This COLA is given to offset the impact of inflation on the purchasing power of the affected benefits.
 It is based on the percentage increase in the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).